 RELEASE: JUly 7th, 2015 FROM NIGHT SHADE BOOKS

 At the moment of his greatest victory, before a crowd of thousands, the warrior Vedas Tezul renounced his faith, calling for revolt against the god Adrash, imploring mankind to unite in this struggle.

-Conclusion to the visceral, inventive narrative begun in No Return, "the most daring debut novel of 2013," Shower of Stones pits men against gods, swords against civilization-destroying magic, offering readers another glimpse into the fascinatingly harsh world of Jeroun.
+Concluding the visceral, inventive narrative begun in No Return, Shower of Stones pits men against gods and swords against civilization-destroying magic in the fascinatingly harsh world of Jeroun.

 "To call Zachary Jernigan a fearless writer is an understatement.
 His universe is one of gods who make worlds only to torture the inhabitants, demigods who turn on their father, nations exterminated, wars in which the dead take sides.
 But what floors me is the ease with which he travels this strangest of landscapes.
 We pass from the mythic to the mundane and back again in the space of a paragraph.
 We come to know his characters with unsettling intimacy, even as their identities come under magical siege.
 We sense the solid ground beneath our feet and the presence of forces that could (and do) blow it back into atoms.
 Jernigan is part of a wave of authors breathing new life into the epic fantasy tradition we love."

 - Robert V.S.
 Redick, author of The Red Wolf Conspiracy